Skip to main content

 For a safer and faster user experience use a modern browser like Chrome, Firefox, Safari, Opera, or Edge.
 See here for details.

-Seventy four per cent of children with Autism Spectrum Disorder get out of their vehicle restraint
+Seventy four per cent of children and young people with Autism Spectrum Disorder get out of their vehicle restraint

 Buckle release challenges